Rehan-Ur-Rehman-Sharif/NIS-CCP/IMPLEMENTATION_SUMMARY.md

 All requirements from the problem statement have been successfully implemented:

-1. ✅ Custom cipher combining Vigenere and Playfair (2 stages)
+1. Custom cipher combining Vigenere and Playfair (2 stages)
-2. ✅ Minimum 10-character key enforcement
+2. Minimum 10-character key enforcement
-3. ✅ Handles alphabetical inputs of varying lengths
+3. Handles alphabetical inputs of varying lengths
-4. ✅ Cipher breaking methods implemented and working
+4. Cipher breaking methods implemented and working
-5. ✅ Time complexity analysis in separate files (encryption & decryption)
+5. Time complexity analysis in separate files (encryption & decryption)
-6. ✅ Caesar cipher implemented for comparison
+6. Caesar cipher implemented for comparison
-7. ✅ Comprehensive documentation and demonstration
+7. Comprehensive documentation and demonstration
-8. ✅ All code tested and validated
-9. ✅ Security scan passed (0 vulnerabilities)
-10. ✅ Code review completed and feedback addressed

-The implementation is complete, tested, documented, and ready for use.